citrus-it/illumos-omnios/docs/how-to-build.md

 Build
 -----

-For a complete build, use 'tools/nightly.sh':
+For a complete build, use 'tools/nightly.sh'.
+The user executing the build needs to be able to write to `/usr/obj`, so make sure you can do that first.

 ```
+# install -m 1777 -d /usr/obj
 $ ./tools/nightly.sh
 ```